Permafrost/Tundra/README.md

     * `$pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
 Defaults to an [ISO8601] XML datetime.
+    * `$patterns` is an optional list of datetime patterns that `$datetime` might conform to, useful when the exact pattern is not known.
+A parse is attempted for each pattern in the order specified until the first successful parse, or until all patterns have been tried in which case an unparseable datetime exception will be thrown.
   * Outputs:
     * `$datetime.object` is a [java.util.Date] object representing the same
       instant in time as the given `$datetime` string.